Risk management

 To ease risk identification related to Climate Change, Italgas performs a specific analysis based on physical and transition scenarios identifying a list of risk/opportunity events applicable to Italgas.
 Climate Risk / Opportunity analysis involves ERM Function, Strategy Function, Sustainability Function as well as the relevant Risk Owners.
 Climate Change Risk and Opportunities are reported to Control and Risk Committee, Sustainability Committee and Board of Directors.

-Regarding Climate Risk and Opportunities measurement, given the long timeframe that has to be considered to fully take into the account of occurrence and/or impact of such events, climate risks and opportunities are measured both over the Strategic Plan 7-years timeframe and beyond it.
+Given the long timeframe that has to be considered to fully take into the account of occurrence and/or impact of such events, climate risks and opportunities are assessed over: i) short term (1 year) timeframe, ii) medium term (Strategic Plan 7-years) timeframe and iii) long term (until 2050) timeframe.
 Climate risks/opportunities are assessed with reference to the Strategic Plan assumptions flexed to account for possible alternative evolution of scenarios.

-In the case of Physical Climate Change Risks, the climate scenario analysis uses a third-party climate model that allows to obtain the evolution of main physical parameters, up to 2050, under RCP 1.9, 2.6, 4.5, 8.5 scenarios in all the local areas (up to municipal level) already served by Italgas or in those areas the company plans to serve in the future.
+Regarding Physical Climate Change Risks, our climate scenario analysis is based on a third-party climate model that allows to obtain the evolution of main physical parameters, up to 2050, under RCP 1.9, 2.6, 4.5, 8.5 scenarios in all the local areas (up to municipal level) already served by Italgas or in those areas the Group plans to serve in the future.
 Physical parameters considered by the model include for example heating degree days and days with heavy rainfalls.
-Their potential impacts are then assessed on key business variables (e.g. active redelivery points), as well as considering potential damages to overall gas infrastructure (upstream and downstream relative to distribution).
+Their potential impacts are then assessed on key business variables (e.g. active redelivery points), as well as considering potential damages to Group Top Locations and overall gas infrastructure (upstream, own operations and downstream relative to distribution).

-Regarding Transition Climate Change risks, they are analyzed on several third parties climate and energy related scenarios with each Process Owner, as for Italgas ERM model described in the section “Overview of Enterprise Risk Management Model” .
+Regarding Transition Climate Change risks, they are analyzed on several third parties climate and energy related scenarios with each Process Owner, as for Italgas ERM model described in the section “Overview of Enterprise Risk Management Model”.
 In particular, the following risks have been considered: risks associated to potential changes in National and European regulation, risks associated to non-compliance with regulation or failure to intercept/transpose new regulation falling under the scope of application, risks associated with technological changes, risks related to energy efficiency certificates, risks associated to environmental protection.
-Considerations of impacts include the overall gas infrastructure (upstream and downstream relative to distribution).
+Considerations of impacts include the overall gas infrastructure (upstream, own operations and downstream relative to distribution).

 Adaptation Plan